Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 1. [Firefox](https://flathub.org/apps/org.mozilla.firefox) - The one best and most customizable browser.
 You can adjust Firefox's user interface via userChrome.css (same approach covered in the [Opening unlimited tabs with Firefox article<sup>[3]</sup>](https://www.richardorilla.website/firefox-unlimited-tabs-setup.html) last month).
 There is even a [listing of popular userChrome CSS themes<sup>[4]</sup>](https://trickypr.github.io/FirefoxCSS-Store.github.io/) themes but if you prefer other hacks such as tabs on bottom and alike, there is a [popular github repository<sup>[5]</sup>](https://github.com/MrOtherGuy/firefox-csshacks/tree/master/chrome) for that as well (Note that this is just one of the repositories containing Firefox UI hacks).

 2. [Zen](https://flathub.org/apps/io.github.zen_browser.zen) - You may not enjoy the same customizability level compare to Firefox because this browser is heavily modified from the ground up.
 The user interface is easier to customize and offering plethora of options.
 It has most of my favorite extensions preinstalled (or offers something similar to) such as auto tab discard and containers.
 Take note that this browser is still in the beta stages as I am writing this article, so you may encounter bugs here and there.
-For example, the GPU acceleration does not work on my Surface device for some reason
+For example, the GPU acceleration does not work on my Surface device for some reason.

 - [ ] [![](images/steamdeck_zen_highlight.png)](images/steamdeck_zen_highlight.png)
 - [ ] Figure 4.
 Zen running on Steam deck